-6 FY 2020 IG FISMA Reporting Metrics v 4.0 April 17, 2020.
+7 FY 2021 IG FISMA Reporting Metrics v 1.1 May 12, 2021.

-We determined the FTC's overall maturity level for the identity and access management program is Managed and Measurable.
-The FTC established an identification and authentication policy7 that defines processes of managing, monitoring, and securing access to protected resources.
-In addition, the FTC's access control policy8 required the Information System Security Officer (ISSO) to ensure a review of system and user accounts are performed monthly for privileged access and annually for non-privileged access.
+We determined the FTC's overall maturity level for the ICAM program is Managed and Measurable.
+The FTC established an identification and authentication policy8 that defines processes of managing, monitoring, and securing access to protected resources.
+In addition, the FTC's access control policy9 assigns responsibilities and defines requirements pertaining to developing and managing system access controls.
+Also, FTC holds stakeholders accountable for carrying out their roles and responsibilities effectively by having its employees adhere to the two ICAM policies referenced above, and by having its managers use task orders and gather lessons learned from its processes, to hold employees accountable.